 Note: Traffic to port 8080 is blocked by the default identity router firewall rules.
 You must configure a custom firewall rule to access the status servlet on port 8080.

 You can achieve optimal balance between resource usage and fault tolerance by configuring clusters with odd numbers of identity routers.

 - Multicluster deployments

 - Disaster recovery

 - Geographically Distributed High Availability (GDHA)

 Load balancing is a high availability feature that improves identity router response time and reliability during periods of heavy network traffic, when large numbers of users attempt authentication simultaneously.
 A load balancer directs network traffic among multiple identity routers in a cluster.
 In a load-balanced cluster, user network traffic does not reach the identity routers directly by their individual host names.
 Instead, the traffic reaches the load balancer by its DNS name.
 The load balancer forwards the requests based on the available capacity of each identity router.
 Load balancing is a prerequisite for all other high availability features.
-For more information on load balancers, see Load Balancer Requirements.
+For more information, see: